This is a list of links to past and present projects hosted in Adelaide.

 for more details.

-uses algorithms from Hidden Semi-Markov Models to estimate the
+measurements.
+It uses algorithms from Hidden Semi-Markov Models to

-parameters of the real loss process from measurement.
-It then computes
+estimate the parameters of the underlying loss process from measurement

-the real loss rate and its variance.
-SAIL is light-weight and runs in
+traces, then computes the loss rate and its variance.